isomerpages/moe-waterwaypri/pages/Announcements.md

 10 of our P4 students represented Waterway Primary School to participate in the National Primary Games Creation and Coding Competition 2019 (NPGC3).
 They emerged 1st Runner-up and 2nd Runner-up in their respective categories.
 Well done, children!

-Click on this [link](https://staging.d1vupma46t7042.amplifyapp.com/learning-experiences/celebrations/) to read the details.
+Click on this&nbsp;[link](https://staging.d1vupma46t7042.amplifyapp.com/learning-experiences/celebrations/)&nbsp;to read the details.

 -----------------